campuscode/rails-guides-pt-BR/pt-BR/action_mailer_basics.md

     respond_to do |format|
       if @user.save
-        # Tell the UserMailer to send a welcome email after save
+        # Tell the UserMailer to send a welcome e-mail after save
         UserMailer.with(user: @user).welcome_email.deliver_later

         format.html { redirect_to(@user, notice: 'User was successfully created.') }